jsore/notes/mastering-node-js/README.md

 ### Implementing `Readable` Streams
 These are Streams that produce data that another process may want.

-<b>NOTE: every `Readable` implementation MUST provide a `private _read` method that services the `public
+<b>NOTE:</b> every `Readable` implementation MUST provide a `private _read` method that services the `public
-read` method exposed to the API.</b> Further, the `readable` event is emitted as long as data is being pushed to the stream to alert the consumer to check for new data via the `read` method of `Readable`.
+read` method exposed to the API.
+Further, the `readable` event is emitted as long as data is being pushed to the stream to alert the consumer to check for new data via the `read` method of `Readable`.

-Parsed from `streams/Readable.js`
+- you should carefully consider how volume is managed along the stream to avoid exceeding memory

+- all stream implementations should be aware of and respond to `push` operations, and if it returns `false`, the implementation should cease reading from the source and `push`ing until the next `_read`

 <br>

+Parsed from `streams/Readable.js`:

+Scenario:

 - create a `Feed` object, its instance inheriting the `Readable` stream interface

 - implement abstract `_read` method of `Readable` to push data to a consumer until nothing left to push

 - trigger `Readable` stream to send an `end` event with `null`

-- you should carefully consider how volume is managed along the stream to avoid exceeding memory

-- all stream implementations should be aware of and respond to `push` operations, and if it returns `false`, the implementation should cease reading from the source and `push`ing until the next `_read`

 <br>